Irish people in Great Britain: 20th to 21st centuries

 By the mid-1930s, Great Britain was the choice of many who had to leave Ireland.
 Britain's wartime economy (1939–45) and post-war boom attracted many Irish people to expanding cities and towns such as London, Liverpool, Manchester, Birmingham, Glasgow and Luton.
 Prior to the 2000s financial crisis, ongoing sectarian violence and its economic aftermath was another major factor for immigration.

 According to the UK 2001 Census, white Irish-born residents make up 1.2% of those living in England and Wales.
 In 1997, the Irish Government in its White Paper on Foreign Policy claimed that there were around two million Irish citizens living in Britain.
 The 2001 Census also showed that Irish people are more likely to be employed in managerial or professional occupations than those classed as "White British".

 As a result of the Irish financial crisis, emigration from Ireland rose significantly.
 Data published in June 2011 showed that Irish emigration to Britain had risen by 25 per cent to 13,920 in 2010.

-Some notable people born in Ireland who settled in Great Britain between the 20th and 21st centuries include:
+Some notable people born in Ireland who settled in Great Britain starting in the 20th century and into the 21st century include: